-In this episode, Christa explains how surplus lines are regulated, how the market can cover non-traditional jobs, and differentiates a typical broker to an MGA.
+In this episode, Christa explains how surplus lines are regulated, how the market can cover non-traditional jobs, and differentiates a typical broker from an MGA.
 She also shares her opinion on cryptocurrencies and why it would be difficult for the insurance industry to create plans around them.

 What you’ll learn:

-- How is the surplus lines market regulated?
+- How the surplus lines market is regulated

-- With advances in technology states are conducting examinations much faster.
+- With advances in technology, states are conducting examinations much faster.